yjd0625/machine-learning/README.md

 # machine-learning

-Python implementations of various machine learning algorithms
+Python implementations of various machine learning algorithms.
+Single file for easy learning and use.